-We are delighted to welcome audiences back to the Open Air Theatre as we re-open our theatre with Jesus Christ Superstar: The Concert.
-With social distancing, seating capacity has been reduced to 390 seats (down from 1,256), and regular visitors will notice many changes to how we need to operate in order to keep everyone safe and to comply with government guidance.
-We have created an information hub to share the work we are doing and to help you prepare for your visit.
+We were delighted to welcome audiences back to the Open Air Theatre as we re-opened our theatre with Jesus Christ Superstar: The Concert.
+With social distancing, seating capacity was reduced to 390 seats (down from 1,256), and regular visitors will have noticed the many changes needed to operate in order to keep everyone safe and to comply with government guidance.
+We created an information hub to share the work we did and to help audiences prepare for their visit.

 Running time: approximately 90 minutes (no interval)